egouldo/EcoConsPreReg/analysis/preregistration_template.md

 need to be quickly reconfigured to explore new scenarios or problems proposed by clients / managers / model-users?*

-## 1.3.1 Explain analytical objectives
+## 1.3.1 Explain analytical objectives (MAKE THIS A SEPARATE SECTION WHICH INCLUDES PERF MEASURES)

 *How will the model be analysed, what analytical questions will the model be used to answer?
 Examples from ecological decision-making